A “PLAN B” WHEN CONGRESS DOESN’T REPRESENT

 - America’s best Constitutional expert agrees.
 As Yale’s Akil Reed Amar says in

-- Superlative people agree: Patch Adams to Howard Zinn “Participation, that’s what’s going to save the human race.” -Pete Seeger
+- Our endorsers agree: Patch Adams to Howard Zinn “Participation, that’s what’s going to save the human race.” -Pete Seeger

 - The Economist Magazine agrees: in 17articles!

 This vote is no poll.
 It’s as legal as the conventions which ratified the Constitution.
 Senator Gravel keeps your email, registered address, etc., with your vote so it can be verified, but will share this data ONLY with the government when ratification is complete: when more than half the people who voted in the previous Presidential election vote for the Initiative.
 You can change your vote at any time until then.
 This will take several years.

 - Initiatives put the people in the drivers seat.
 Responsibility brings more responsible people: more people vote in States with initiatives.
 In Switzerland, national initiatives since 1891 result in the highest newspaper readership in the world.
 The mental health benefits are incalculable.